latest nhpb_banner 1__compressed2

 Cash loans for everyone from low income families to more moderate income Dallas families can be used for paying bills.
 The interest rates vary as well terms and conditions.
 Private sector lenders (including payday loan companies) and charities may all offer funds in a crisis.
 More on Dallas County emergency loans.

-Dallas County Volunteers of America focuses on the less fortunate and low income.
+Dallas County Volunteers of America focuses on the less fortunate (unhoused), veterans in Dallas and low income.
 The non-profit offers housing solutions and other resources.
-A focus is on seniors, the disabled, and families with young children, however others in Texas can get assistance as well, including ex-prisoners.
+Another focus is on seniors, the disabled, and families with young children, however others in Texas can get assistance as well, including ex-prisoners.
 Read more Volunteers of America in Texas.

 • Welfare aid is part of Human Service.
 The County offers residents access to a number of financial assistance and social service type programs.
 Families with children, seniors, and disabled can apply for government assistance.
 Resources include electric bill help, Medicaid and SNAP food stamps.
 There is also free foreclosure counseling, housing, rental assistance, and other services.
 Address - 2377 Stemmons Freeway, Suite 201, Dallas, Texas 75207, Telephone - (214)819-1800.
 More on Dallas County public assistance.